-27 Financial risk management objectives and policies

-The Company's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
+24 Financial risk management objectives and policies The Company's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
 The Company's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Major financial instruments affected by market risk includes loans and borrowings a) interest rate risk ii) Credit risk
+i) Market risk Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk: interest rate risk, a) Interest rate risk b) Foreign currency risk ii) Credit risk

-Short term borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.
+Borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company

-Foreign currency risk The Company has no transactions in foreign currency and consequently the Company is not exposed to foreign exchange risk.
+The Company does not have balances in foreign currency and consequently the Company is not exposed to foreign exchange risk.

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by trade receivables, each and cash equivalents and other financial assets.
+The maximum exposure of the financial assets are contributed by trade receivables, cash and cash equivalents, loans and other financial assets